 To confirm activation, Click on Go to Folder.

 This is one of the best ways to use multiple Dropbox accounts without any account restrictions.
 Follow the below steps in order to run multiple Dropbox accounts using multiple Windows Logins.

 Create a second Windows account.
-Now Login to your primary account and use Win + L to switch into secondary account.
+Now log in to your primary account and use Win + L to switch to the secondary account.

-From the secondary account, download and install the Dropbox.
+From the secondary account, download and install Dropbox.

 Once done, Switch your Windows login account from secondary to primary account using Win + L hotkey.

 Navigate to Windows Explorer and go to Users folder.

 Under the Users folder, double click and open the folder with the name of a new secondary account.

 Now under the secondary account’s User folder, click on the Dropbox folder to access all files from your secondary Dropbox account through your primary Windows account.

 In order to access the secondary data faster, you can create a desktop shortcut for the secondary Dropbox folder.
 Follow the below steps for super-fast access.